Major Appliances (watts)

 Common Mistakes to Avoid

-Adding up all appliance nameplate ratings without applying NEC demand factors.
-The demand calculation accounts for the fact that not everything runs simultaneously.
+Summing all appliance nameplate ratings without applying NEC demand factors.
+Adding up every appliance at full load overstates actual demand by 40 to 60 percent, since not everything runs at maximum simultaneously.

 Frequently Asked Questions